ayust/alpha-guide/content/upgrading-ships/caldari/merlin.md

 As a starter fit, this fit makes limited use of rigging, since many "optimal" rigs are often relatively expensive and may be difficult to find near your starter station.

-This fit uses two `Small Anti-EM Screen Reinforcer I` and one `Small Anti-Thermal Screen Reinforcer I` to increase its shields' damage resistance.
+This fit uses two `Small EM Shield Reinforcer I` and one `Small Thermal Shield Reinforcer I` to increase its shields' damage resistance.

 ### How To Fly